zdtyuiop4444/ICapturer_doc/代码补充说明/UDP_packet_define.md

 #### 1.2.4.2.
 Device ID

-The device ID is a 1 byte short ID of UWB device from 0x00 to 0xFF, device ID will be dynamicly allocate to UWB device when it connect to the UWB network.
+The device ID is a 1 byte short ID of UWB devices from `0x00` to `0xFF`.
+The device ID will be dynamically allocate to UWB devices when the device connects to a UWB network.

 ### 1.2.5.
 Device light control packet